confluentinc/kafka-rest/docs/api.rst

    proxy.
 The returned state includes both ``consumed`` and ``committed`` offsets.
 After a successful commit, these should be identical; however, both are included so the output format is consistent with other API calls that return the offsets.

+   Note that this request *must* be made to the specific REST proxy instance holding the consumer instance.

    :param string group_name: The name of the consumer group
    :param string instance: The ID of the consumer instance